Heart Attack to 10K (part 4.25) - Life changes

 All set for a long walk!

 Due to of unexpected angioplasty, and after talking with the cardiac rehab nurse who consulted the cardiologist, we felt it best to postpone my sponsored walk until such time as I felt confident enough to complete it.
 In the end we did this on 29th June 2024, some 11-12 weeks of training walks later than originally planned.
 I was joined by my daughter Kaitlyn, her boyfriend George, Josphine Chaplin and an old pal who has done most of my daft challenges together with me, Paul Szefer.
-We were joined en-route by Tim Dawson who walked a short distance with us through Chalfont St Peter as well as Imtiaz Turab, Muhit Khan and Matteo Donati who joined us on the Rye towards the finish and I offer my thanks for all your kind support as well our drivers Kris Chaplin and Michael Collins who got to the start at Harefield hospital in the first place.
+We were joined en-route by Tim Dawson who walked a short distance with us through Chalfont St Peter as well as Imtiaz Turab, Muhit Khan and Matteo Donati who joined us on the Rye towards the finish and I offer my thanks for all your kind support as well our drivers Kris Chaplin and Michael Collins who got to the start at Harefield hospital in the first place as it is a bit of a difficult place to get to without an ambulance!
 It took us just over 6.5 hours with stops and a coffee break in Beaconsfield on a bright dry day and raised in total a credible £1,610.00 bringing the total raised over 5 events to £6,214.00 - I extend my most sincere gratitude to all who have sponsored me at any time. [photos]

 My JustGiving page will remain open for further donations until the end of September .... https://www.justgiving.com/page/peter-jemmett-harefield-wycombe